tech-by-design/polyglot-prime/support/specifications/flat-file/README.md

 Refer to `documentation.auto.md` for the complete set of field descriptions, including FHIR File Paths.

+## Generating Documentation Automatically

+The `documentation.auto.md` file is automatically generated using the `describe` method from the Frictionless library.
+This method extracts metadata from the data package and converts it into Markdown format.

+### How to Regenerate:

+1. Use the Frictionless library to describe the data package.
+2. Convert the metadata to Markdown format.
+3. Save the output as `documentation.auto.md`.

+This ensures that the field descriptions, including FHIR File Paths, remain up-to-date and consistent with the data package.

 This naming convention helps organize files systematically and allows easy identification of the data source, purpose, and context.